mockito/mockito/CONTRIBUTING.md

 * On pull requests, please document the change, what it brings, what is the benefit, the issue on Google Code, etc.
 * Clean commit history in the topic branch in your fork of the repository, even during review.
 For that matter it's possible to commit [_semantic_ changes](http://lemike-de.tumblr.com/post/79041908218/semantic-commits).
 Tests are an asset, so is history.
 * In the code, always test your feature / change, in unit tests and in our `acceptance test suite` located in `org.mockitousage`.
 Older tests will be migrated when a test is modified.
-* We have decided that tests should from now on will fallow a snake case (`ensure_that_stuff_is_doing_that`) convention, so that we can express the real intent of the test and still be able to read it.
+* New tests methods should follow a snake case convention (`ensure_that_stuff_is_doing_that`), this allow test name to be fully expressice on intent while still readable.
 * When reporting errors to the users, if it's a user report report it gently and explain how a user should deal with it, see the `Reporter` class.
 However not all errors should go there, some unlikely technical errors don't need to be in the `Reporter` class.
 * Documentation !!!
 Always document with love the public API.
 Internals could use some love too.
 In all cases the code should _auto-document_ itself.